rinvex/laravel-subscriptions/README.md

 ### Feature Options

-Plan features are great for fine tuning subscriptions, you can topup certain feature for X times of usage, so users may then use it only for that amount.
+Plan features are great for fine-tuning subscriptions, you can top-up certain feature for X times of usage, so users may then use it only for that amount.
 Features also have the ability to be resettable and then it's usage could be expired too.
 See the following examples:

 ```php
 // Find plan feature